abhishyam21/interviewbit/README.md

 # interviewbit
-This are my answers to inteviewbit questions.
+These are my answers to inteviewbit questions.
-There are not seperate test cases written for this problem.
+There are no seperate test cases written for this problem.

 Link for Problems: https://www.interviewbit.com/courses/programming/